frankheat/offsecnotes/content/linux/linux-privesc.md

 ---
-title: "Linux"
+title: "Linux privilege escalation"
-weight: 1
+weight: 3
 description: "Learn about various techniques and methods for privilege escalation on Linux system, including exploiting weak permissions, SUID, and more, with detailed notes and code examples."
 ---

-# Linux Privilege Escalation
+# Linux privilege escalation

+---

 ## Vulnerable program